Parsavazifeh/AI-Test-Generator/README.md

-# AI-Based Test Case Generation - Project Plan (Enhanced)
+# AI-Based Test Case Generation

 ## 1. Introduction
 This project automates test case generation using AI models (such as GPT-4 and GPT-3.5-turbo) to analyze Python source code, bug reports, and existing test suites.
 The system generates unit, integration, and UI tests—accelerating test creation, reducing human bias, and adapting to evolving codebases.